-At least 20 killed in pipeline explosion in central Mexico
+Mexican pipeline explosion kills at least 20

-MEXICO CITY (Reuters) - At least 20 people were killed and 54 were injured on Friday when a ruptured pipeline exploded in central Mexico as people were trying to fill up containers with fuel, the government of Hidalgo state said.
+MEXICO CITY (Reuters) - At least 20 people were killed and 54 were injured on Friday when a pipeline ruptured by suspected fuel thieves exploded in central Mexico as people were trying to fill up containers, the government of Hidalgo state said.

-Mexican television footage showed flames leaping into the night sky as the pipeline burned in the municipality of Tlahuelilpan near the Tula refinery to the north of Mexico City while people shouted and cried for help.
+Mexican television footage showed flames leaping into the night sky in the municipality of Tlahuelilpan to the north of Mexico City as people shouted and cried for help.

-“The preliminary report I’ve been passed is very serious, they’re telling me 20 people have died, charred, and that 54 are injured, burned,” Hidalgo state governor Omar Fayad told Mexican television.
-“There are many injured.
-Many.”
+“The preliminary report I’ve been passed is very serious, they’re telling me 20 people have died, charred,” Hidalgo state Governor Omar Fayad told Mexican television.

 Mexican President Andres Manuel Lopez Obrador has launched a major crackdown on rampant fuel theft, which the government said cost the country more than $3 billion last year.